CosmoLike/cocoa/README.md

     (...)
     #export MANUAL_INSTALLATION=1

-For a few HPC systems commonly used by the Cocoa developers, special keys with pre-defined configurations exists.
+For a few HPC systems commonly used by the Cocoa developers, special keys with pre-defined configurations exist.
+See section [System Installation: Further Information for Linux]() for further instructions on `MANUAL_INSTALLATION` if the pre-defined configuration is not available for your environment.
+For macOS system installation, the user needs to uncomment the line `export MACOS_HOMEBREW_INSTALLATION=1`, while making sure that all other special keys are unset, as shown below:

+    #export DOCKER_INSTALLATION=1
+    (...)
+    export MACOS_HOMEBREW_INSTALLATION=1

 **Exporting, at the same, more than one of the special keys listed above produces undefined behavior!**